solo-io/gloo/ci/README.md

 [Changelog Bot](https://github.com/solo-io/changelog-bot)  ensures that changelog entries are valid

 ### Build Bot
-[Build Bot](https://github.com/solo-io/build-bot) runs unit tests for the entire project
+[Build Bot](https://github.com/solo-io/build-bot) runs unit tests for the entire project.
+This is configured with the [cloudbuild.yaml](../cloudbuild.yaml) at the root of the project and contains additional configuration in the [cloudbuild](cloudbuild) folder.

 ### Github Actions
 [Github Workflows](https://github.com/solo-io/gloo/tree/master/.github/workflows) run tests which rely on Kubernetes clusters